LuciferaseMaster/PrePrint-Template-for-AnyRxiv/README.md

 # PrePrint Template for AnyRxiv
 MS Word and Libre Office templates for a nicer and more readable #PrePrint manuscript.

+Don't forget that you can (allowed by the publisher) usually post preprints and postprints (version of an ["Accepted manuscript"](/preprint_logos/svg_files/postprint_v1b.svg) even after you have published your paper in a journal.
+This way you can make it more accessible if it's paywalled, correct typos or make some improvements (e.g. colored pictures instead of greyscale ones in the original paper).

 These templates aim to create reader-friendly PrePrints.

 These templates are inspired by the [BioRxiv preprint template](https://github.com/finkelsteinlab/BioRxiv-Template) made by the [Ilya Finkelstein lab](https://github.com/finkelsteinlab) and by [another BioRxiv preprint template](https://github.com/chrelli/bioRxiv-word-template) made by [Christian L. Ebbesen](https://github.com/chrelli).